 The novel Dr. No by Ian Fleming was published in 1958, as the sixth of the James Bond series.
-Fleming had previously been sent, officially by The Times, but in reality by the British Foreign Office, to Russia as a spy in the 1930s.
+Fleming had previously been sent, officially by The Times, but in reality by for the British foreign office, to Russia as a spy in the 1930s.
 In 1939 he had joined British Naval Intelligence, rising to the rank of Commander.
 When the war ended he moved to Jamaica, but his career as a writer initially had little impact.
 After writing four Bond novels to only modest success, he killed off James Bond at the end of his fifth novel, From Russia With Love.
-Sales of his Bond books then sky-rocketed after American President John F Kennedy named From Russia With Love as one of his top ten favourite books of all time.
+Sales of his Bond books then sky rocketed after American President Kennedy named From Russia With Love as one of his top ten favourite books of all time.

 Fleming wrote Dr. No in early 1957.
-His inspiration was Sax Rohmer's character of Fu Manchu, and he based the novel on an unused television drama script he had written for NBC in 1956, entitled Commander Jamaica.
-Following the lack of interest in that television series, and the raised sales of his James Bond novels, Fleming adapted his already-existing story outline to become a new novel.
+His inspirations were Sax Rohmer's character of Fu Manchu, and he based the novel on an unused television drama script he had written for NBC in 1956, entitled Commander Jamaica.
+Following the lack of interest in that television series, and the raised sales of his James Bond novels, Fleming adapted his already existing story outline to become a new novel.
 He had previously set the second James Bond novel, Live and Let Die, in Jamaica.

+Fleming wrote the novel in early 1957 based on his script dating from 1956.
 Production of the James Bond film Dr. No began in 1961 and the film, the first of the official film series, was released on 5 October, 19621.
-Thus, the time we are interested in is from 1956 to 1962, or more roughly speaking the late Fifties and the early Sixties.
+Thus, the time we are interested in is 1956 to 1962, or more roughly speaking the late fifties and the early Sixties.

 Cuban Missile Crisis

-Ian Fleming's novel remarkably foreshadows elements of the Cuban Missile Crisis.
+Ian Fleming’s novel remarkably foreshadows elements of the Cuban Missile Crisis.
 The Cuban Revolution of 1956-9 had resulted in a Communist government under Fidel Castro.
-The USA placed an economic embargo, preventing all exports to the country except food and medicine.
-The Americans then attempted to invade the island at the Bay of Pigs in April 1961, an attempt that failed.
+America placed an economic embargo, preventing all exports to the country except food and medicine.
+America then attempted to invade the island at the Bay of Pigs in April 1961, an attempt that failed.

-Cuba's relations with the Soviet Union became closer while those between the USA and Cuba deteriorated.
+Cuba’s relations to the Soviet Union became closer while those between the US and Cuba deteriorated.
 In 1962, Castro allowed Soviet Premier Nikita Khrushchev to secretly place Soviet nuclear weapons in Cuba.
 America discovered that these missile bases were being built and the crisis reached its peak between 16-28 October, with nuclear war only one step away.
 However, diplomacy and negotiations between Khrushchev and President Kennedy prevailed.
-The USSR agreed to remove the missiles from Cuba, and the USA, in turn, similarly agreed to remove their missiles from Turkey.
+The USSR agreed to remove the missiles from Cuba and the USA, in turn, similarly agreed to remove their missiles from Turkey.

 Dr. No and the Cold War